 Members have a range of special interests.
 We can support users on Windows, Mac for QGIS and Apple and Android devices for Fulcum.
 QGIS was chosen as our software of choice as its open source and free meaning there is no barrier for anyone wanting to learn.
-Its also supported world wide by a very active community of developers.
+Its also supported world wide by a very active community of developers and users.

 Where we work

 At this stage we hold our sessions at the Parks and Wildlife Offices at Glenorchy (1-3 Murrayfield Court, Glenorchy) however we are keen to support people in other locations.
 This can be accomplished via email or skype sessions if so desired.